developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### License Action Return All Licenses Server Type
 Used to provide the Type of Standard Server through which a set of Zebra-issued licenses was activated on a Zebra Android device and therefore through which they should be returned, and should be specified only if the value ***Return All License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.

--***Production Cloud Direct***- the licenses is assumed to have been activated by by communicating directly to a Production *Zebra License Server* at a fixed known location on the Internet and all such licenses is returned by communicating directly to the same server in the same way.
+* ***Production Cloud Direct***- the licenses is assumed to have been activated by by communicating directly to a Production *Zebra License Server* at a fixed known location on the Internet and all such licenses is returned by communicating directly to the same server in the same way.

--***Test Cloud Direct***- the licenses is assumed to have been activated by by communicating directly to a Test *Zebra License Server* at a fixed known location on the Internet and all such licenses is returned by communicating directly to the same server in the same way.
+* ***Test Cloud Direct***- the licenses is assumed to have been activated by by communicating directly to a Test *Zebra License Server* at a fixed known location on the Internet and all such licenses is returned by communicating directly to the same server in the same way.

--***Server Friendly Name***- the licenses is assumed to have been activated by by communicating to a *Custom Server*.
+* ***Server Friendly Name***- the licenses is assumed to have been activated by by communicating to a *Custom Server*.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Return All Licenses Server Type Friendly Name** MUST be specified to provide the *Friendly Name* that identifies the *Custom Server* through which the licenses were acquired and through which all such licenses should be returned.

 ### License Action Return All Licenses Server Type Friendly Name
 Used to provide the *Friendly Name* that identifies the *Custom Server* through which a set of Zebra-issued licenses was activated on a Zebra Android device and therefore through which they should be returned, and should be specified only if the value ***Return All Licenses*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***Server Friendly Name*** was chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Return All Licenses Server Type**.